Assassination of William McKinley: A day at the fair; excursion to Niagara Falls

 McKinley toured the pavilions of other Western Hemisphere nations, attracting crowds and applause wherever he went.
-He presided over a luncheon at the New York State Building (now The Buffalo History Museum), and attended a by-invitation-only reception at the Government Building.
+He presided over a luncheon at the New York State Building (now the Buffalo History Museum) and attended a by-invitation-only reception at the Government Building.
 He was heavily guarded by soldiers and police, but still tried to interact with the public, encouraging those who tried to run to him by noticing them, and bowing to a group of loud young popcorn sellers.
 He made an unscheduled stop for coffee at the Porto Rican (Note: Puerto Rico was often spelled Porto Rico before 1932.)
 Building before returning to the Milburn House in the late afternoon.

-Despite a Cortelyou warning to the organizers that she might not attend due to her delicate health, Ida McKinley had been present at a luncheon in her honor by the Exposition's Board of Lady Managers, and after dinner, the president and first lady returned to the fairgrounds, pausing at the Triumphal Bridge to watch the fair illuminated by electricity as the sun set.
-They went by boat to the Life Saving Station to view the fireworks from there before returning to the Milburn House.
+Despite a Cortelyou warning to the organizers that she might not attend due to her delicate health, Ida McKinley had been present at a luncheon in her honor by the Exposition's Board of Lady Managers, and after dinner, the president and first lady returned to the fairgrounds, pausing at the Triumphal Bridge to view the fair illuminated by electricity as the sun set.
+They went by boat to the Life Saving Station to watch the fireworks from there before returning to the Milburn House.

-Czolgosz, gun in his pocket, had arrived early at the fair, and was quite close to the podium before McKinley arrived.
+Czolgosz, gun in his pocket, had arrived early at the fair and was quite close to the podium before McKinley arrived.
 He considered shooting the president during his speech, but felt he could not be certain of hitting his target; he was also being jostled by the crowd.
 Czolgosz had not made up his mind when McKinley concluded his speech and disappeared behind security guards.
 Nevertheless, he attempted to follow McKinley as the president began his tour of the fair, but was thrust back by officers.
-Czolgosz saw no further chance at getting close to the president that day, and he returned to his $2/week rented room above a saloon.
+Czolgosz saw no further chance at getting close to the president that day, and he returned to his $2 per week rented room above a saloon.

 President McKinley arrives at the Temple of Music.